thiagola92/PUC-INF1015/Gradiance/README.md

 L4 is recursive -- falso
 L2 is not recursive. -- falso
 L3 is recursive. -- falso
 The intersection of L2 and L3 is not recursively enumerable. -- falso
+The union of L2 and L3 is not recursively enumerable. -- falso
+L4 is not recursive but cannot be proved so by Rice's Theorem. -- falso

 The complement of L2 is recursive. -- verdadeiro
 L3 is recursive enumerable. -- verdadeiro

 ---